 Through several decades of research, clinical trials and tests scientists and medical practitioners have gathered an enormous body of evidence which shows that the core problem of “heart disease” does not lie in the heart itself but stems from the lack of blood flow to the heart.
 Similarly, a stroke, also called a brain attack, is not caused by problems of the brain but derives from an insufficient blood flow to the brain and loss of brain tissue due to that poor flow.

-Discovery of the ”Miracle Molecule” – Nitric Oxide
+Discovery of Nitric Oxide

 At the beginning of the 1990s doctors started to observe that sometimes an unknown factor would suddenly cause a relaxation of the blood vessels followed by a decrease in both blood pressure and heart rate.
-The change came from the inside of the arteries, precisely in the endothelium – the interior surface of blood vessels – This effect could last for nano seconds.
+The change came from the inside of the arteries, precisely in the endothelium – the interior surface of blood vessels – and last for nano seconds.

 Further investigation by several scientists at the same time revealed that arginine is used by the body to make nitric oxide (NO).
 This gas was traditionally considered as to be of no benefit to health.
 However, it turned out that presence of NO is vital to arterial and heart health.
 In 1992 NO was named “Molecule of the Year” and the three American researchers who identified its “magic role” were awarded the Nobel Prize in medicine in 1998.

-News & Medical Papers on L-arginine
+Medical Papers on Heart Health

 Sleep and Cardiovascular Diseases